undoLogic/updateCase-boilerPlate/README.md

 What does that mean, it means create levels of logs.
 -- Highlevel: should outlines which functions / methods are being accessed and general state -- Debug: this can have detailed info which can fill the screen that developers use.
 So you can put a stop point and look at that state to continue development.

+### Troubleshooting
+Line endings were all messed up by a windows machine.
+-Logon to the docker machine (docker exec -it docker_web_1 bash) -apt-get update
+-apt-get install dos2unix
+-find . -type f -print0 | xargs -0 dos2unix